ukff/kyma-environment-broker/docs/user/01-10-architecture.md

 9. Lifecycle Manager manages Kyma modules.

+> [!NOTE]
-> **NOTE:** In the future, Provisioner and Reconciler will be deprecated.
+> In the future, Runtime Provisioner and Reconciler will be deprecated.
 KEB will then integrate with Infrastructure Manager.
 To learn about the planned KEB workflow, read [Kyma Environment Broker Target Architecture](01-20-target-architecture.md).